karanidenis/NISR-hackathon/README.md

 ### Prerequisites

-Before running the application, ensure you have Python installed on your system.
+Before running the application, please make sure you have Python installed on your system.
 This application was built using Python 3.8.
 It may work with other versions, but compatibility is not guaranteed.

 ### Clone the Repository